dmi3y/expo-release-please-example/README.md

 ### Note on existing repo versioning

 This example assumes `release-please` being used from the initial app bootstrap.
-If you already have an app running and want to start with some existing version consider using bootstrapping `release-please` with [.release-please-manifest.json][release-please-initial-version] file.
+If you already have an app running and want to start with some existing version consider using bootstrapping `release-please` with [`.release-please-manifest.json`][release-please-initial-version] file.
-For this package context of this file **might** look something like.
+For this example repo the context of `.release-please-manifest.json` this file **might** look something like.

 ```json
 {